Frequently Asked Questions

 Online health resources

-Q. How can I found out about digital inclusion resources if my community is not participating in ConnectHomeusa?
+Q. How can I learn about digital inclusion resources if my community is not participating in ConnectHomeusa?

-A. We at EveryoneOn are working to eliminate the digital divide by making high-speed, low-cost Internet service and computers, and free digital literacy courses accessible to all unconnected Americans.
-We aim to leverage the democratizing power of the Internet to provide opportunity to all Americans – regardless of age, race, geography, income, or education level.
+A. We at EveryoneOn are working to eliminate the digital divide by making high-speed, low-cost Internet service and computers, and free digital literacy courses accessible to all unconnected people living in the United States.
+We aim to leverage the democratizing power of the Internet to provide opportunity to all – regardless of age, race, geography, income, or education level.

 Following this model we have created a page for residents to learn more about their options for Internet service, devices, digital literacy, and educational content.
 To get there please visit our ‘residents’ page.